 For the Parents

 The Bistro has separate Breakfast (7am – 11am) and Lunch / Dinner menus for guests to enjoy, both of which change seasonally.
-They have recently released the Winter version of both and that is what were able to enjoy when we visited.
+You can view the menu here.

 For the Kids